Strangers (Laura Tesoro and Loïc Nottet song)

 "Strangers" is a song by Belgian singers Laura Tesoro and Loïc Nottet, featuring Alex Germys.
 It was released on 6 November 2020 by Sony Music.
 The song was written by Amy Morrey, Laura Tesoro, Loïc Nottet and produced by Alex Germys.

 Lyric video

-A lyric video to accompany the release of "Strangers" was first released onto YouTube on 5 November 2020.
+A lyric video to accompany the release of "Strangers" was first released on YouTube on 5 November 2020.

 Critical reception

 Jordi Pedra of Wiwibloggs wrote, "It's a mid-tempo piece that serves attitude and discusses the difficulties of love when things aren't working out anymore.
-Despite the relatively slow rhythm, the listener is drawn in by the song's message and the vocal delivery characterised by Nottet and Tesoro's distinctive voices.
+Despite the relatively slow rhythm, the listener is drawn in by the song's message and the vocal delivery of Nottet and Tesoro's distinctive voices.
 Loïc kicks things off with a powerful start, then Laura harmonises with him in the chorus before taking over as the song seamlessly flows into the second verse.
-As the end approaches, the duo meet again to explode in vocal perfection and sentiment."
+As the end approaches, the duo meets again to explode in vocal perfection and sentiment."